elatella/deep-prepyto-paper/manuscript.md

 We design the evaluation framework to show robust capabilities of the proposed toolbox on synaptic vesicles segmentation which not only to be content with quantitative evaluation on the neural network performance but rather assay the segmentation of vesicles in practice and using the output of the segmentation with another pre-developed toolbox for segmenting tethers and connectors in presynaptic.

-1. Dataset: All tomograms that we partially segmented and used for training (Synaptosome)
+1. All 9 tomograms Dataset: that we partially segmented and used for training (Synaptosome)
 2. A single tomogram with the exactly same setup and sample preparation like the train dataset
-3. Dataset: 8 Synaptosome tomogram with ground truth (with an exceeding treatment on the samples)
+3. 8 Synaptosome tomograms Dataset:  with ground truth (with an exceeding treatment on the samples)
-4. Dataset: 12 Neuron fully segmented tomograms with completely different sample preparation and microscope setup
+4. 12 Neuron fully segmented tomograms Dataset: with completely different sample preparation and microscope setup